 - Food intolerance.
 A protein in cow's milk is the most common trigger.

 - Eosinophilic esophagitis.
-A certain type of white blood cell (eosinophil) builds up and injures the lining of the esophagus.
+A certain type of white blood cell builds up and injures the lining of the esophagus.
 This white blood cell is called an eosinophil.

-If your baby has a more-serious condition such as GERD, he or she might show signs of poor growth.
-Some research indicates that babies who have frequent episodes of spitting up may be more likely to develop GERD during later childhood.
+If your baby has a more serious condition such as GERD, your baby's growth may lag behind that of other children.
+Some research indicates that babies who have frequent episodes of spitting up might be more likely to develop GERD later in childhood.